glouwa/d3-hypertree/readme.md

 The topmost objects component positioning configuration, and the visualisation configuration, containing configuration groups `layout`, `filter`, `interaction`, `geometry`.
-See section [Cheet Sheet] for the complete structure.
+See section [# Options Cheat Sheet] for the complete structure.
 The following examples will only show some selected options.

 ### Constructing a Component